 This simple tutorial will not only discuss solutions to the above issue, but will also show you how to get your data back in just a few simple clicks.
 If you still have questions after completing this tutorial or need additional help, please, feel free to contact us, the CleverFiles team is always on standby and happy to help.

-On the Mac App Store in order to stay within approved security requirements, Disk Drill is not allowed to ask for your root/admin password.
-This rule is there for your protection against malicious apps, however it also prevents our recovery app from accessing your disks directly to read and recover your data, a crucial part of the file recovery process.
-Since Mac will not grant the necessary root (admin) privileges to reclaim lost files, there is no way for Disk Drill to read your data directly!
-So, in order to perform a successful recovery, Disk Drill needs a binary copy of your disk where the data loss had occurred, often called a “read-write uncompressed byte-to-byte disk image”.
-You will need to create this image file manually before you can start the recovery.
-Here’s how that can be done.
+When you download an app from the Mac App Store it is working in a “sandbox” mode, this means that it cannot ask for your root (master) password.
+This is for your protection against malicious apps, but it also prevents our recovery app from accessing your disks directly to read and recover your data, a crucial part of the file recovery process.
+Since your Mac will not grant the necessary root (admin) privileges to reclaim lost files automatically, there is no way for Disk Drill to read your data!
+To perform successful recovery Disk Drill (by CleverfFiles) needs a binary copy of the target storage device, often called a “read-write uncompressed byte-to-byte disk image”.
+You will need to create this image file manually before you can start recovering your lost data.

 If the Disk Utility disk image does not work, you still have other data recovery options.
 You will still need a disk image, in this case we will be creating one via Terminal.
 Sometimes the Disk Utility method will not properly copy all of your deleted data to the image file thus causing issues when you try to perform the recovery.

 On the other hand, Terminal gets around the access restrictions to guarantee all your data recovery efforts work as expected.
 It does require more work, familiarity with command line tools and some precautions to avoid damaging your disk in the process, but the chances to get your files back are higher.
 It’s still very simple and straightforward, we promise!

 You can change the disk image file name and location as you see fit, mind the amount of required disk space, and whether the location where the backup will be created is part of your iCloud Drive or Dropbox, etc.